self-actuated/actuated.com/posts/2023-03-10-case-study-bring-your-own-bare-metal-to-actions.md

 That's a 25x improvement.

-I used a Mac Mini M1 running Asahi Linux with 16GB RAM - coming in at around 1000 USD for a one-time purchase.

 The Firecracker VM that we launched had 16GB of RAM and 8x vCPUs allocated.

-But, both Hetzner and Equinix Metal rent out Ampere Altras per hour in the cloud, and would also be a great option here.
+It was running on a Mac Mini M1 configured with 16GB RAM, running with Asahi Linux.
+I bought it for development and testing, as a one-off cost, and it's a very fast machine.

+But, this case-study is *not* specifically about using consumer hardware, or hardware plugged in under your desk.

+Equinix Metal and Hetzner both have the Ampere Altra bare-metal server available on either an hourly or monthly basis, and AWS customers can get access to the a1.metal instance on an hourly basis too.

 See our hosting recommendations: [Actuated Docs: Provision a Server](https://docs.actuated.dev/provision-server/)